Azador/robot-pathfinder/README.md

 The robot should be able to navigate through the area and, when finding new objects, map them on the fly.
 The robot itself is controlled by a micro controller.
 The program of this project should communicate with the robot through a, yet to be defined, wireless communication channel.

-My native language is german, so I will write many further things -- like comments in the source code -- in german.
+My native language is german, so it may happen that I write some comments or other things in german.
+But I will try to stick to english.
-If there is someone else who wants to contribute to this project, I can switch to english and translate necessary things on demand, just ask for it :)
+If there is someone else who wants to contribute to this project, I can eventually translate existing text to english, just ask for it :)